sk-zk/lookaround/README.md

 The reasonably stable parts of this have been integrated into my library [sk-zk/streetlevel](https://github.com/sk-zk/streetlevel/), and the experimenting happens over here.

-## Recent changes
-* Pitch and roll offsets are finally included.

 ## Coverage tiles
 Panoramas can be found as XYZ tiles with z=17.
 Here's how you can fetch a tile: